-You consolidate your language studies and study a choice of modules offering further broad coverage of both subjects.
+You will consolidate your language studies and study a choice of modules offering further broad coverage of both subjects.

 You must pass year 2 which is weighted at 33% of your final degree classification.